manuelbl/JavaDoesUSB/java-does-usb/jextract/README.md

 - `USB_NODE_CONNECTION_INFORMATION_EX`: This struct uses a packed layout without considering alignment.
 The last four members are on an offset even though they are multiple bytes long. *jextract* creates the correct offsets but defines strict alignment constraints for the members.
 So the memory layout cannot be instantiated as it throws an exception.

 - GUID constants like `GUID_DEVINTERFACE_USB_DEVICE` do not work.
 While code is generated, the code fails at run-time as it is unable to locate the symbol.
-This is most likely due to the fact that the constant isn't in any native library at all.
-Rather they are defined in file that uses them and then multiple copies are discarded at link time using [`__declspec(selectany)`](https://docs.microsoft.com/en-us/cpp/cpp/selectany?view=msvc-170).
+This is due to the fact that `GUID_DEVINTERFACE_USB_DEVICE` actually resolve to a variable defintion and not to a variable declaration.
+So there is no such symbol in any library.
+Such constants should be skipped by *jextract*.